isaboo/isaboo.github.io/about.md

 I'm Isaac.
 A young coder from Britian.
 I enjoy making games, websites and videos.
 I make this website for _pure fun_ and to practice my coding skills.

 I hope you enjoy using this website.
-If you have any suggestions, requests, or complaints post it as a [Github Issue](https://github.com/isaboo/suggestions/issues/1).
+If you have any suggestions, requests, or complaints then [visit my contact page](/contact/).

 This about page will get longer as time goes on.